The Snakeman Raymond Hoser

 is one that can perhaps be disputed, there are readily measurable criteria, which easily put the snakeman Raymond Hoser on top.

-The snakeman's experience is seen in the published papers in peer reviewed and other journals, books and similar and then of course how frequently they are cited as definitive by others in their own publications, as well as such things as species of reptiles discovered and named, other new discoveries and the like.
-The snakeman's record exceeds that of all other Australian herpetologists.
+The snakeman's experience is seen in the over 300 published scientific papers in peer reviewed and other journals, 9 major books books and similar and then of course how frequently they are cited as definitive by others in their own publications, as well as such things as species of reptiles discovered and named, other new discoveries and the like.
+The snakeman's record easily exceeds that of all other Australian herpetologists.

 For those doing a check on Snakebusters reptile shows or the Snakeman Raymond Hoser, below is a quick rundown on snake man Raymond Hoser's expertise in Australian